MineGAN++: Mining Generative Models for Efficient Knowledge Transfer to Limited Data Domains: Experiments

 We first introduce the evaluation measures and architectures used.
 Then, we evaluate our method for knowledge transfer from unconditional GANs, considering both single and multiple pretrained generators.
 Finally, we assess transfer learning from conditional GANs.
 Experiments focus on transferring knowledge to target domains with few images.

-\minisection{Evaluation measures.} We employ the widely used Fr\'echet Inception Distance (FID)~\cite{heusel2017gans} for evaluation.
+\minisection{Evaluation measures.} We employ the widely used Fr\'echet Inception Distance (FID)~\citep{heusel2017gans} for evaluation.
 FID measures the similarity between two sets in the embedding space given by the features of a convolutional neural network.
 More specifically, it computes the differences between the estimated means and covariances assuming a multivariate normal distribution on the features.
-FID measures both the quality and diversity of the generated images and has been shown to correlate well with human perception~\cite{heusel2017gans}.
-Similarly to BSA~\cite{noguchi2019image}, we compute FID between 10,000 randomly generated images and 10,000 real images, if possible.
+FID measures both the quality and diversity of the generated images and has been shown to correlate well with human perception~\citep{heusel2017gans}.
+Similarly to BSA~\citep{noguchi2019image}, we compute FID between 10,000 randomly generated images and 10,000 real images, if possible.
 When the number of target image exceeds 10,000, we randomly select a subset containing only 10,000.
 On the other hand, if the target set contains fewer images, we cap the amount of randomly generated images to this number to compute the FID.

 However, FID suffers from instability on small datasets.
-For this reason, we also employ Kernel Maximum Mean Discrepancy (KMMD) with a Gaussian kernel and Mean Variance (MV) for some experiments~\cite{noguchi2019image}.
-Low KMMD values indicate high quality images, while high values of MV indicate more image diversity.
+For this reason, we also employ Kernel Maximum Mean Discrepancy (KMMD) with a Gaussian kernel for some experiments~\citep{noguchi2019image}.
+In Appendix B we show that the ranking of methods with FID based on few images is consistent with the ranking based on larger test sets.
+This allows us to compare methods based on few images with the FID measure.
+It should be noted though that the absolute value of FID varies when varying the number of images used to compute it.

+The Kernel Maximum Mean Discrepancy (KMMD) measure computes the dissimilarity between two probability distributions (the real data and fake data distribution) using samples drawn independently from each of them~\citep{fortet1953convergence}.
+The kernel MMD~\citep{gretton2012kernel} measures (square) MMD between the real and fake distribution for a fixed characteristic kernel function.
+Kernel MMD works surprisingly well when it operates in the feature space of a pre-trained CNN.
+It is able to distinguish generated images from real images, and both its sample complexity and computational complexity are low~\citep{gretton2012kernel,borji2019pros}.
+Low KMMD values indicate high quality images.
+When evaluating model with FID, we select the best snapshot according to the training set FID, and report FID evaluations with the test set for all methods that we compare, which also is used in related method~\citep{kumari2021ensembling}.

+\minisection{Compared Methods.} In our experiments, we compare a number of other methods for transfer learning of generative models:

+\begin{itemize} \item {\bf MineGAN}: refers to our method and includes the two stages.
+Stage I which learns the miner while fixing the generator, and stage II which finetunes all networks on the target data.

+\item \textbf{MineGAN(w/o FT)}: refers to the results of our method only after stage I.